PSatakshee/Decentralized-Identity-Management-System/README.md

 # or
 npm install
 ```
+- Create a **MetaMask** account

 ---

 ### 🔐 Configure Environment

-Copy .env.example to .env.local and fill in:
+Copy this to .env.local and fill in:
 ```
 ALCHEMY_API_URL=
 PRIVATE_KEY=